-The Equal Employment Opportunity Commission (EEOC) is often the first place workplace discrimination victims turn for legal assistance.
-The EEOC enforces compliance with federal workplace discrimination laws by receiving, investigating and resolving incidents of workplace discrimination.
+The Equal Employment Opportunity Commission (EEOC) enforces compliance with federal workplace discrimination laws by receiving, investigating, and resolving incidents of workplace discrimination.

 This article breaks down the stages of an EEOC investigation, from the initial complaint to the resolution options.
-At the end, we share great tips for fast-tracking an EEOC investigation and the best strategies to avoid one altogether so you can protect your reputation and bottom line while providing a safe workplace for your employees.
+At the end, we share tips for fast-tracking an EEOC investigation and the best strategies to avoid one altogether so you can protect your reputation and bottom line while providing a safe workplace for your employees.

-In addition to Title VII, says MCDR Law, the EEOC enforces compliance with these other federal laws:
+In addition to Title VII, the EEOC enforces compliance with these other discrimination-related federal laws:

 - Age Discrimination in Employment Act of 1967 (ADEA)